wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 The S-S state represents a read-only copy of a cache line that was read from S-M, S-O and S-E lines.
 The timestamp of the S-S cache line is identical to the timestamp of the cache line from which it is copied.
 S-S lines are only visible to iterations whose
 VID is within the range.
 S-S lines never respond to cache coherence events, because one of the S-M, S-O or S-E will respond.
+Any attempt to write an S-S line will result in an immediate abort.